 Planning a family road trip this summer?
 Check out these tips on how to have an amazing family road trip with your kids.
-Road trips are work, but also an incredible way to build relationships and make lifelong memories.
+Road trips are worth the effort!

 This summer, Mike and I sold our house in Massachusetts, packed up our minivan, and drove from our old home in Massachusetts to Silicon Valley, California!
 Mike’s new employer gave us a pretty tight moving budget.
 We could ship our minivan, buy plane tickets, and come out over budget.
 Or we could drive, stay in nice hotel suites the entire way, and break even – or at least come close.
 Driving was a no-brainer!
 Here are some of the benefits we experienced by driving, as well as tips for a successful road trip with kids.